-Please complete and return to Mr M Gilpin who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher, Mr R Gilpin, who will acknowledge receipt and explain what action will be taken.

 Your name:

 Student's name (if relevant):

 Your relationship to the student (if relevant):

 Address:

+Postcode:

-Postcode: Day time telephone number: Evening telephone number:
+Day time telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at

+the school about it.

 What actions do you feel might resolve the problem at this stage?

+Actions already taken by the school?

 Are you attaching any paperwork?
 If so, please give details.

+Are you attaching any paper work: It so, please give details.

 Signature:

+Deter

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: